 American Bully XL vs Pitbulls

 The name Pitbull is vague and indicates that a breed has descended from bulldogs and terriers.
 There are various mixed or purebred Pitbulls with features resembling bulldogs or bull terrier type features.
+American Bullies are different from Pitbulls, though.

 Formally recognized bully-type breeds include: